Explore yours with our Molecular Printer.

 3. Substrate platform

-can accomodate a high number of substrates thanks to its large size.
+Can easily accomodate a high number of substrates thanks to its large size.
 This will help you printing on large size samples as well as improve mass fabrication of smaller substrates.
 This platform can be upgraded by a rotation or temperature control module.

 Humidity module will enable you to control and optimize ink flow from the probe to the surface of your samples.
 The humidity can be set between 10 and 90 % (Relative Humidity).